Karim Segond, Consulting Engineer for Ventilation and Cooling

-The model generation was done with Ansys Design Modeler and the mesh generation with Ansys Meshing, CFX was used for pre- and post-processing and as a solver.
+The model generation was done with Ansys Design Modeler and the mesh generation with Ansys Meshing, while CFX was used for pre and post-processing and as a solver.

-Here he decided to settle down as a freelancer for the long term and to acquire external assignments.
+At this point he decided to settle down as a freelancer for the long term and to acquire external contracts.

 Therefore, he benchmarked the different CFD tools and he clearly preferred to work with software based on a cartesian mesh like FloEFD, FloTHERM, Solidworks Flow Simulation or Solid Edge Flow Simulation.
 These tools allow to set up easy and fast heat transfer cases;